Chen-X666/Chen-X666/README.md

 - 👋 Hi, I’m @Chen, a postgraduate student study in University of Southampton(UoS).👋
 - 📊 Currently, I’m focusing on Business Analytics, Natural language processing, Data Science and Knowledge Graph.📊
 - ⭐ About my interests.
 I cannot live without music and designing, lol. ⭐
-- 🌈 [Professor Jing YANG](https://rsgyy.bnu.edu.cn/yjjg/yykxyjzx/rcdw2/97903.html), my undergraduate mentor at the Center for Linguistic Sciences at Beijing Normal University, is an expert in analyzing Chinese social media, with a particular focus on Danmaku comments from the Bilibili platform. 🌈
+- 🌈 [Professor Jing YANG](https://rsgyy.bnu.edu.cn/yjjg/yykxyjzx/rcdw2/97903.html), my undergraduate tutor at the Center for Linguistic Sciences at Beijing Normal University, is an expert in analyzing Chinese social media, with a particular focus on Danmaku comments from the Bilibili platform. 🌈
 - 🌈 [Junchao WU](https://github.com/junchaoIU), a creative researcher and my best friend, is currently making strides in the field of Natural Language Processing at the [NLP2CT LAB](http://nlp2ct.cis.um.edu.mo/), University of Macau.
 He is focusing on Unsupervised Machine Translation and LLM-generated Text Detection🌈
 - 📫 If you have any questions or cooperation, please feel free to contact me by Email: ChenXinV@outlook.com.📫
 <br/>